1afa/sambadav/README.md

   Windows XP support, you must setup a plain HTTP server that redirects all requests to an SSL server with a valid SSL certificate.
 See the [Config](#webserver-configuration) section.

-- Some clients, notably Windows XP, work best when the Webfolders are served from the server root.
-If the Webfolders are installed deeper down in a directory somewhere, you can use rewrite rules to transparently rewrite the URLs for certain clients.
-See the [config section](#webserver-configuration) for examples.

 More information can be found in the [SabreDAV wiki](http://code.google.com/p/sabredav/w/list?q=label:Clients).